Scanning, OCR and PDF

 pdfunite page_*.pdf document.pdf

-Note: These OCR overlays while pretty good are intended for making the documents searchable, they are not a replacement for proper semantic and accessible documents (which shouldn't be a PDF anyway).
+Accessibility Note: These OCR overlays while pretty good are intended for making the documents searchable, they are not a replacement for proper semantic and accessible documents.

 Packages